 Brand Protection

-How to protect your business and your brand from spoofing by setting up DMARC in Google Workspace.
+Guidance on how to protect your organization from spoofing by setting up DMARC in Google Workspace and meet upcoming PCI DSS credit card DMARC requirements

 Key Points

-• DMARC policies can be set to reject, quarantine or simply deliver email messages that fail authentication; policies can be set separately for all your organization’s domain names.
+• DMARC policies can be set to reject, quarantine, or simply deliver email messages that fail authentication; policies can be set separately for all organization domain names; reports provide feedback on the use — and potential abuse — of domains.

 What Is a DMARC Record?

-A Domain-based Message Authentication, Reporting and Conformance (DMARC) record spells out for a receiving email server what to do if a Gmail message from your brand’s domain fails authentication.
+A DMARC record spells out for a receiving email server what to do if a Gmail message from an organization’s domain fails authentication.

 DMARC works with two email authentication methods: Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM).
-SPF allows you to specify which IP addresses in your domain are authorized to send email.
+SPF allows specification of which IP addresses in an organization’s domain are authorized to send email.
 DKIM adds a digital signature to outgoing messages.
 The receiving server uses SPF to authenticate the message as coming from a trusted source and DKIM to verify the message has not been altered en route.

 Google Workspace DMARC Policies